If you’ve been hanging out here at all – you’ve heard of the Beast Bowl.

 Rice – rice is one of the least anti-inflammatory of the grains.
 Rice is digestive-ly neutral.
 It doesn’t contain any gut irritants.
-This is one of the reasons it is the first ‘solid’ foods fed to infants – and the first thing you reach for when you’re trying to get your body back in balance after a stomach virus.
+Which is why rice cereal is one of the first ‘solid’ foods fed to infants – and the first thing you reach for when you’re trying to get your body back in balance after a stomach virus.

-Gluten free oats – also another great choice.
+Gluten-free oats – is also another great choice.
 Most of the time these are non-irritating to our gut.

-Quinoa – higher in protein, also non irritating.
+Quinoa – is higher in protein, also non-irritating.

 Gluten is Another Story

-Wheat-based Breads and Pastas – Gluten flours are the least favorable choice.
+Wheat-based Bread and Pastas – Gluten flours are the least favorable choice.
 However, they don’t have to be eliminated from your diet completely.
 Just know that gluten is a digestive irritant and it is very anti-nutritious.
-Simply recognize when you are eating bread you are limiting your body’s ability to absorb vital micro-nutrients.
+Just recognize when you are eating bread you are limiting your body’s ability to absorb vital micro-nutrients.

-The truth is that the GMO wheats of today contain 90% more gluten than the wheat of our ancestors.
-Sprouted grains are slightly better because sprouting them breaks down some of the gluten proteins.
+The truth is that the GMO wheat of today contain 90% more gluten than the wheat of our ancestors.
+Sprouted grains are slightly better because during sprouting some of the gluten proteins are broken down and used up.
 Is it a wonder why we are seeing so many people that are intolerant to gluten these days?
 [Approximately 1% of the population have extreme sensitivity to gluten.
-In most cases this is due to an inherited autoimmune disease (Celiac) that causes damage to the small intestine when gluten is ingested.
+In most cases, this is due to an inherited autoimmune disease (Celiac) that causes damage to the small intestine when gluten is ingested.
 These people should avoid gluten in their diets.]

-Fat is good for you and important to good health.
-It is necessary to fuel our brains.
-Every cell in our body contains a phospholipid bi-layer that contains – yes lipids – which are derived from fats!
+Fat is good for you and essential to good health.
+Healthy fats are necessary to fuel our brains.
+Every cell in our body contains a phospholipid bi-layer made up of – yes lipids – which are derived from fats!
 The quality of fat that we eat is incorporated into these cells when they regenerate.
 Healthy fats = Healthy cells.

 One thing that we do know about fat is that it does not affect our hormones the same way carbohydrates and proteins do.
 (Both carbs and proteins can cause a spike in insulin levels.
 This is something that we typically want to avoid.)

-What are good fats? – Avocados, olive oil, coconut oil, omega-3 fats (those that are contained in fish and grass fed beef), and egg yolks (the darker yellow the better).
+What are the good fats? – Avocados, olive oil, coconut oil, omega-3 fats (those that are contained in fish and grass-fed beef), and egg yolks (the darker yellow, the better).

 A quick note about olive oil…while it is a healthy fat to including in things like salad dressings…olive oil should not be heated.
 It loses its health benefits when heated.
 Avocado oil, coconut oil, or animal fats are a better choice when cooking.